All Episodes

 So Alex is solidly in favor of forced regime change in Ukraine, which isn't a surprise or anything, but it's so out of line with who he's supposed to be.

-Staying out of war is a reasonable position for him to have on the basis of like non-interventionism.
+Staying out of a war is a reasonable position for him to have on the basis of like non-interventionism.

 But what he's advocating for is Trump choosing a winner of the war.

-Incidentally, the Trump Putin summit in Alaska ended with no agreement about what to do in Ukraine and resulted in Trump saying that if they don't knock it off, he'll probably put more sanctions on Russia.
+Incidentally, the Trump-Putin summit in Alaska ended with no agreement about what to do in Ukraine and resulted in Trump saying that if they don't knock it off, he'll probably put more sanctions on Russia.

 jordan holmes

-What are you gonna do?
+What are you going to do?

 dan friesen